DAP-Lab/dhrupad-bandish-segmentation/codes/readme.md

 ## Readme

+### Requirements
+* Install the packages in [requirements.txt](requirements.txt)

 ### Usage
+* Download and extract the contents of the repository
+* Change directory to dhrupad-bandish-segmentation/codes
 * To obtain surface tempo multiple estimates on a test audio, run:<br>
 ```python3 get_stm.py /path/to/audio.wav <mode>``` </br>
 where ```<mode>``` is one of ```net```, ```voc```, ```pakh```, indicating the source for s.t.m. estimation. <br>